 In Microsoft Excel, sometimes we have to look for different types of data related to a specific word or information within the text in a cell from the dataset or a table.
 With the help of the VLOOKUP function, we can easily find that word from the table and extract data related to the cell value containing that word.

-2 Useful Methods to Apply VLOOKUP If Cell Contains a Word within Text in Excel
+How to Use VLOOKUP If Cell Contains a Word within Text in Excel: 2 Ways

 =VLOOKUP(lookup_value, table_array, col_index_num, [range_lookup])